//this is the mailchimp popup form //ShareThis code for sharing images

 So what suddenly changed?

-What Are the Different Types of Organizational Culture?
+Types of Organizational Culture

 Clan Culture

 Clan culture is characterized by a strong focus on the members of an organization.
-The workplace is highly collaborative and consists of individuals who communicate freely and all feel valued.
+The workplace is highly collaborative and consists of individuals who communicate freely and feel valued.

 In simple terms, a company that has a clan culture looks like a big family.
 The rank-and-file employees are like siblings, and the executive-level managers are the parents.
 There is a horizontal organizational structure that helps remove the barrier between the two groups, and there are plenty of mentorship opportunities that maximize the growth of the staff.